ranfysvalle02/mama-demo/code-conversion.md

 Implement MongoDB in the Spring application.

 ### Step 8: Clone Website
-Ensure the user experience (UX) is correct.
+Ensure the user experience (UX) is replicated.

 ### Step 9: Confirm Functionality
 Confirm that all features work as expected.